VENUS-2077/Email-Automation-using-UiPath/README.md

 ## Requirements

 - UiPath Studio
-- Microsoft Outlook
+- Microsoft Outlook(old version,not one from MS Store)
 - Python (with necessary libraries for sentiment analysis)

 ## Usage

 - Run the Main.xaml file in UiPath Studio.
-- The workflow will automatically retrieve unread emails, preprocess their content, perform sentiment analysis, and send the results back via email.
+- The workflow will automatically retrieve unread emails from Outlook, preprocess their content, perform sentiment analysis, and send the results back via email.